stefan-jung/stefan-jung.org/src/pages/consulting.md

 permalink: /consulting/index.html
 ---

+If you need support, write an e-mail to [stefan.jung.consulting@mailbox.org](mailto:stefan.jung.consulting@mailbox.org).

 ## Processes

 If you would like to reduce the time-to-market of your technical documentation assets, you have to improve the authoring and the translation processes.